jesperancinha/2Bornot2be/jee7/jee-apps/jee-app-3-wildfly/Readme.md

 3. `@OneToMany` and `@ManyToOne` (NOTE: They have to be either all member instances, either all member methods. mixed won't work)
 4. `@OneToOne` The same rule applies as in point 3.
 5. `@Enumerated` JPA entities
-6. Abstract and final JPA entities
+6. Abstract and final JPA entities -> [Requirements for Entity Classes](https://docs.oracle.com/javaee/5/tutorial/doc/bnbqa.html)

 ## Domains in detail